e0328eric/glosso-lang/README.md

 - [ ] Implement a new language whose target is glasm

 # Build
-Currently, only UNIX related os can build entire codes.
+Currently, I tested this build script only at mac os.

 ## using python script

 This project can be build using python script.
-It uses `clang` compiler in default.
+It uses `gcc` compiler that is installed by `homebrew`.

 ```console
 ./cb b